dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 Places and Hiding Places

 The habitat of a given animal contains places.
 A place is not an object with definite boundaries but a region (Chapter 3).
 The different places of a habitat may have different affordances.
 Some are places where food is usually found and others where it is not.
 There are places of danger, such as the brink of a cliff and the regions where predators lurk.
 There are places of refuge from predators.
 Among these is the place where mate and young are, the home, which is usually a partial enclosure.
 Animals are skilled at what the psychologist calls place-learning.
 They can find their way to significant places.
-128 The Ecological Approach to Visual Perception

 An important kind of place, made intelligible by the ecological approach to visual perception, is a place that affords concealment, a hiding place.
 Note that it involves social perception and raises questions of epistemology.
 The concealing of oneself from other observers and the hiding of a detached object from other observers have different kinds of motivation.
 As every child discovers, a good hiding place for one's body is not necessarily a good hiding place for a treasure.
 A detached object can be concealed both from other observers and from the observer himself.
 The observer's body can be concealed from other observers but not from himself, as the last chapter emphasized.
 Animals as well as children hide themselves and also hide objects such as food.